marix1993/microservices_architecture_with_docker_and_k8/README_docker_miroservices.md

 ## How to download image?

 1. Open a Git Bash terminal.
-2. Use d`ocker run hello-world` to install the `hello world` image.
+2. Use `docker run hello-world` to install the `hello world` image.
 3. Use `docker images` to see all the images that are installed.

 ## How to run an image?

-1. Use `docker run -d -p 80:80` nginx to install nginx image.
+1. Use `docker run -d -p 80:80 nginx` to install nginx image.

 - d is to make sure that we wont be locked in a terminal
 - p is the port